Akashpatel-18/FullStack-SocialMedia-Application/README.md

 ### Environment Variables

-To run this project, you will need to add the following environment variables to your .env file in server folder
+To run this project, you will need to add the following environment variables to your .env file in backend folder

 `MONGO_URI`